 Who can use PendoPay?

-PendoPay is currently available to Canadian landlords and uses Direct Bank Transfers to process payments from bank-to-bank.
+PendoPay is currently available to Pendo Landlords who have properties in Canada.
+PendoPay facilitates Direct Bank Transfers to process payments from bank-to-bank.

 How much does PendoPay cost?